tosterberg/tosterberg/README.md

 - 🌱 I’m currently improving my skills using deep and reinforcement learning.
 - 💞️ I’m looking to collaborate on AI/ML as a service making endpoints for inference.
 - 📫 How to reach me tylertosterberg@gmail.com, or connect with me on LinkedIn here https://www.linkedin.com/in/tylertosterberg/.
 - 🧑‍🎓 M.S.
 Data Science / B.S.
-Computer Science
+Computer Science.
 - 🥷 Exploring generative models for worldbuilding and storytelling...

 <!---